quinnh25/shazam-app/README.md

 - `dataloader.py` - interface to work with a tracks dataset as a list of dictionaries (`dataloader.load()`)
 - `cm_helper.py` - audio preprocessing, STFT computation, test sample creation
-- `cm_visualizations.py` - plots spectrograms
+- `cm_visualizations.py` - plots spectrograms with peaks
+- `DBcontrol.py` - database for managing many hashes (we'll investigate this later)
+- `predict_song.py` - creates a `/predict` endpoint for interfacing with music recognition model

+Files:

+- `const_map.py` - constellation mapping
+- `hasher.py` - creates hashes for representing pairs of peaks in database
 - `search.py` - detailed implementation of audio search

+Testing:

+- `test_hash.py` - creates audio fingerprints
+- `test_search.py` - sends a request to `/predict` endpoint

 # Week 4

 ## TODO:

-1. Download the week3tracks.zip files listed below (1GB so be warned) for th
+1. Download the week3tracks.zip files listed below (1GB so be warned)
 2. Complete TODOs in hasher.py to implement our function for fingerprinting
 3. Investigate predict_song.py.
 Try to understand how data is being passed into the Flask app.
 4. Run test_search.py with predict_song.py running in the background to test your audio search